 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-But it’s rare that I can stop just there.
-I thought it might be helpful, as this has been a drink of passion for me for years now, if I share with you the 10 best add-ins– what else to add besides fat.
+Discover here the 10 best add-ins — what else to add besides fat.
 As long as you’re blending, why not throw in one more healthy thing, to make it that much better?

 10 Best Bulletproof Coffee Add-ins

-This is really where it started: let’s speed up the metabolism, slow the digestion of caffeine, increase the yield of energy to both brain and body, increase one’s intake of medium chain triglycerides, why don’t we?
-Yes, coconut oil does all that and more, as well as making coffee creamy, when blended.
-Coconut oil is also anti-viral and anti-bacterial, helping to keep you well and to maintain or gain the right floral gut balance.
-(Get 10% off this coconut oil at checkout by using code BEAUTIFUL10.)
+This is really where it started: speed up the metabolism, slow the digestion of caffeine, increase the yield of energy to both brain and body, increase one’s intake of medium chain triglycerides.
+Coconut oil does all that and more, as well as making coffee creamy, when blended.
+Coconut oil is also anti-viral and anti-bacterial, helping to keep you well and to maintain the right flora gut balance.

 Use 1 tablespoon coconut oil for every mug of bulletproof.